 Stephane has published more than 150 journal papers, including several on the benefits of advanced structures in actual large-scale transport analyses.
 He has authored several book articles and made hundreds of presentations at international conferences.
 In addition to his academic research, he is also the founding editor-in-chief of the Journal of Choice Modelling and the founder and steering committee chair of the International Choice Modelling Conference.
 Together with David Palma, he is the author of Apollo, a highly flexible and powerful free tool for estimating and applying choice models.

-Stephen Lawe leads RSG’s strategic planning and implementation and is responsible for overall management of the company, its financial stability, and growth.
-Stephen has worked at RSG since 1988 and has professional experience in almost all areas of the business.
 His expertise in the analysis and development of public policy has been nationally recognized, and he is credited with the development of innovative tools and methodologies used by Fortune 500 companies in the formulation of their marketing strategies.
-He continues to serve as a technical advisor on select projects and leads research to understand the future challenges facing RSG's clients.
+He serves as a technical adviser on select projects and leads research to understand the challenges facing RSG's clients.
+In addition to his work with RSG, Stephen sits on the board of for-profit and non-for-profit companies and was an assistant professor at Vermont Law School.

 Thomas Adler is a founding leader of the RSG team and continues to guide the company through influential project work, innovative research and strategic direction.
 He has personally directed over 250 major projects and has more than 40 years of experience in developing and applying advanced models to client challenges.
 His project work ranges from feasibility studies for large infrastructure development, to marketing strategy studies for Global 100 companies, to detailed planning studies for both public and private sector initiatives.